Mexican Slang words

 Chueco

-Means something is bend or not straight.
+Means something is bent or not straight.
 In slang, means ‘crooked’.
 Dodgy business would be negocio chueco.
 Can also mean someone is gay, not straight.

 Chulo / Chula